kparc/kcc/README.md

 ### how to solve it

-The title of this chapter is borrowed from a legendary book published back in 1945, a small volume by mathematician George Pólya where he shows how to tackle problems and arrive to solutions.
+The title of this chapter is borrowed from a legendary book published in 1945, a small volume by mathematician George Pólya where he shows how to tackle problems and arrive to solutions.
 It is a very inspiring read.